-Measuring OpenGL Activity with the OpenGL ES Analysis Trace Template
+Measuring OpenGL Activity in iOS with the OpenGL ES Analysis Trace Template

 The OpenGL ES Analysis template measures and analyzes OpenGL ES activity in order to detect OpenGL ES correctness and performance problems.
-It also offers you recommendation for addressing found problems.
-It consists of the OpenGL ES Analyzer and the OpenGL ES Driver instruments.
+It also offers you recommendations for addressing found problems.
+It consists of the OpenGL ES Analyzer and the GPU Driver instruments.

-Click the Record button to begin recording data, and exercise your OpenGL graphics code.
+Click the Record button, and exercise your OpenGL ES graphics code in your app.

-Click the Stop button when issues stop accumulating in the detail pane.
+After a few seconds of measurement, click the Stop button and wait for issues to stop accumulating in the detail pane.

-Finding Bottlenecks with the OpenGL ES Driver Trace Template
+Finding Bottlenecks in an iOS app with the GPU Driver Trace Template

-The OpenGL ES Driver trace template is also used to measure app performance and provides you with more information than just the number of frames per second that your app renders.
-The Extended Detail pane displays all of the gathered information for a specific sample.
-Each statistic can also be displayed in the track pane by configuring the OpenGL ES Driver to display that particular statistic.
-For detailed information about the statistic offered, see “OpenGL ES Driver Instrument” in the Instruments User Reference.
+The GPU Driver trace template is also used to measure app performance and provides you with more information than just the number of frames per second that your app renders.
+The detail pane displays all of the gathered information for a specific sample.
+Select a row of data to view its statistics in the Extended Detail inspector.

 Bottlenecks for an OpenGL app often come in two forms, a GPU bottleneck or a CPU bottleneck.
 GPU bottlenecks occur when the GPU forces the CPU to wait for information as it has to much information to process.
 CPU bottlenecks often occur when the GPU has to wait for information from the CPU before it can process it.
 CPU bottlenecks can often be fixed by changing the underlying logic of your app to create a better overall flow of information to the GPU.
 The following shows a list of bottlenecks and common symptoms that point to the bottleneck: